 Was Highway 100 an old Indian path or oxcart route?
 Did the pioneers carve it out of the wilderness in the 1850s?
 Although the answer may not be as romantic, the history of Highway 100 is just as interesting.

 In fact, Highway 100 (i.e., the section north of Excelsior Blvd.) was wrested from the earth by unemployed men of the Depression in the 1930s, as a part of joint project of the Minnesota Highway Department and the Works Progress Administration.
-Its purpose was as much to provide work for desperately poor men as it was to provide a roadway that would circle or create a “belt line” around Minneapolis and St. Paul.
+Its purpose was as much to provide work for desperately poor men during the Depression as it was to facilitate transportation in the western suburbs.

 In addition, it was designed as a destination in and of itself, dotted with roadside parks where families could pull off the road and have picnics.
 See Highway 100’s Roadside Parks for that part of the story.